tiredbug/dentix/README.md

-# wpemr
+# Dentix
-A simple electronic medical record plugins for WordPress
+A simple electronic dental records plugins for WordPress